eneam/mboxviewer/ReadMe.markdown

 * large file support > 4Gb;
 * fast parsing of mbox;
 * quick access to attachments;
-* preview the picture attachements;
+* preview picture attachments;
 * export of single mail in Eml;
-* print all mails to CSV or Text files
+* print all mails to CSV or Text or HTML files;
-* print single mail to Text or Html file
+* print single mail to Text or HTML file;
-* group and view all related mails as conversations
+* group all related mails as conversations in the summary window;
-* print related mails/group as Text or Html file
+* print related mails/mail group to Text or HTML file;
-* sort emails by date, from, to and subject columns;
+* sort emails by date, from, subject and conversation columns;
-* search (unsorted emails) by date range, subject, sender, recepient, message text and text attachments;
+* find user defined text in the message and highlight all occurrences;
-* search (sorted emails) by date range, subject, sender and recepient;
+* search mails by user defined date range and text in the subject, sender, recepient, message text and text attachments;
 * support for header fields and body text encoded with any Windows supported character sets/page codes;

 Changes